-- (a) The official scorekeeper should ensure that the score sheet is complete and accurate.
-Each team representative is responsible for providing a game-day roster to the official scorer. - (b) The referee, scorekeeper and both team managers must sign the score sheet at the end of the game. - (c) Changes cannot be made after the score sheet is signed.
+- (a) The host team is responsible for entering game information into Pointstreak. - (b) Each team representative is responsible for providing a game-day roster to the official scorerkeeper. - (c) The official scorekeeper should ensure that the gamesheet is complete and accurate.
+Print two copies of the Pointstreak gamesheet.
+The referee, scorekeeper and either the Team Representative or Coach must sign both copies.
+Each team is given a copy of the gamesheet. - (d) Changes cannot be made after the gamesheet is signed.